Armitage35/cci_doc_v2/README.md

 -   `lint`: updates the code to apply lint rules
 -   `generateDoc`: updates the schema with the one available online
+-   `deploy` will deploy the code from your machine but this repo comes with its own CD through GH actions so there are no reasons to do that

 ---